Dusk birds

 Idea and choreography: Katja Seitajoki

-in collaboration with the dancers and Lisen Ellard
+in collaboration with the dancers and Lisen Pousette

-Dancers: Ellen Söderhult, Noah Hellwig and Lisen Pousette
+Dancers: Ellen Söderhult, Noah Hellwig and Lisen Ellard

 Composers: Tomas Björkdal and Lena Swanberg